huzaifakiani14/huzaifakiani14/README.md

 ---

 ## 🧭 A little bit about me..
 Helllooooo jeeeeee!!
 I'm Huzaifa Kiani AKA Ziggyy, a honors computer engineering student at UMASS Amherst.
 I'm interested in building fullstack applications and learning about new technologies.
 My hobbies include playing soccer, skiing, and collecting new fragrances.
-Feel free to reach out if you want to collaborate on a fullstack application or new AI/ML projects!!
+Feel free to reach out if you want to collaborate on a fullstack application or new AI/ML projects!

 ---